ONEENTRY-PLATFORM/.github/profile/README.md

 -   Visual constructor for discounts & bonuses
 -   Ratings system
 -   “Customers also bought” product module
--   Export users/orders/payments to Excel & CSV
 -   Content versioning
 -   File manager
--   Direct export to Excel & CSV
+-   -   Import users/orders/payments in Excel and CSV from other systems
 -   MCP server

 ---